bookofquantum/BOQ/photons/Qubitron/Fabrication.md

 # The formula used and the resulting value are consistent with typical design practices.
 A minimum bend radius in the range of several micrometers is generally preferred for low-loss propagation.

-Let's proceed with discussing coupling efficiency, as it's a crucial aspect of integrating different components in PhotoniX.
+Let's proceed with discussing coupling efficiency, as it's a crucial aspect of integrating different components in Qubitron.

 **Coupling Efficiency:**